CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

 ## Exercise 1: Review the on-prem database and enable CLR on the legacy server
 Duration: 20 minutes

-In this exercise, you will be accessing the already restored database inside the legacy server and will be enabling the CLR on legacy server.
+In this exercise, you will be accessing the already restored database inside the legacy server and will be enabling the CLR on the legacy server.

 ### Task 1: Connect to the WideWorldImporters database on the legancysql2008 VM